pi-H20/pi-front-end/README.md

 ***
 ### Git clone this repo

-In the project directory, you can run:
+In the project directory, you can run the application locally:

 ### `npm start`